 Dairy Farmers Consider Selling Herds As Milk Price Row Rumbles On

-“Anaerobic Digestion (AD) specialist EnviTec Biogas UK has seen an increase in enquiries from farmers thinking about moving out of dairy and concentrating solely on power and heat generation.
-This is particularly the case, said EnviTec, where younger … they may be the Dairy Farmers Consider Selling Herds”
+“Anaerobic Digestion (AD) specialist EnviTec Biogas UK has seen an increase in enquiries from farmers thinking about moving out of dairy.
+They are considering concentrating solely on power and heat generation.

-So, clearly, Farmers in both nations are simultanoeusly coming to the same view from the same pressures, and they are going for biogas plants as profitable additions to provide diversification to their farms, and in the UK, even as alternative business models.
+So, clearly, farmers in both nations are simultaneously coming to the same view, from the same pressures, and they are going for biogas plants.

-Of course, there are buyers emerging in the UK, who will take all the biogas from a large enough plant and upgrade it on-farm to CNG quality and tanker it off-site to supply the newly emerging chains of CNG (biomethane) powered “petrol stations”.
+Of course, there are buyers emerging in the UK, who will take all the biogas from a large enough plant and upgrade it on-farm to CNG quality.
+They will also, tanker it off-site to supply the soon to be emerging chains of CNG (biomethane) powered “petrol stations”.
 These arrangements require no power output-to-grid connection.

-From across the Atlantic we bring you our second subject:
+From across the Atlantic we bring you our second article extract:

-Please, as ever, we encourage you to comment on this.
+As ever, we encourage you to comment on the value of the biogas production process to farms.
 We would be interested in your views.

 This page is an update of a page originally posted on 17 August 2012.